Ben-Tai/VR-ISS-Simulator/README.md

 # VR-ISS-Simulator
-First attempt at a VR build.
+This is my first attempt at building for VR.

 I want to create a simulator using the ISS model provided from Nasa 3D resources

-I Have set this up using openVR to program cross platform.
+I Have set this up using Unity and openVR to build cross platform.

 I am hoping to model the potential use of VR for satellite inspection and in the future robot motion planning with the candarm.